palaktest/blog/content/posts/my-surface-pro-journey.md

 if I wasn't terrified of being hunted down and killed by the Geto Boys' attorneys, or, "fixers," or whatever they have.

+Since that trip, my Surface Pro 6 has sat on a shelf in my office.
+Too broken to use, too expensive to fix.

 ## So, should you buy one?

 I mean, knee-jerk reaction here...
 Hell no.